 1.75 is a great form factor.
 Now look at this building:

-Because of its incredibly complicated architectural design, it has a lot of surface area for heat to escape from.
-This probably gives it a Form Factor of about 4.5, so it will require over twice as much insulation thickness as the block of flats.
+Because of its relatively complicated architectural design, it has a lot of surface area for heat to escape from.
+This probably gives it a Form Factor of about 3, so it will require over twice as much insulation thickness as the block of flats.

-If you’re investigating Passivhaus design for your renovation or new build project, please feel free to contact me with any questions and I’ll be happy to help.
+If you’re investigating Passivhaus design for your renovation or new build project, particularly as regards airtightness or MVHR, please feel free to contact me with any questions and I’ll be happy to help.